Chrisfaherty/CI_PP3_PPM/README.md

 ### Testing user stories
-1. I want to have a clear flow to the site.
+1. I want to the password manager to flow and be easy to follow.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|